DoSomethingArchive/user-api-docs/v1/user-api-spec.md

 ## User Profile

 ### User GET
 Get profile data for a specific user.
-This can be retrieved with either a Drupal UID, a Mongo UID, a mobile phone number, or an email address.
+This can be retrieved with either a Drupal UID, the database-generated ID, a mobile phone number, or an email address.

 **Endpoints:**
 ```
 /user/<:drupal_uid>
-/user/<:mongo_uid>
+/user/<:doc_id>
 /user/<:mobile>
 /user/<:email>
 ```